 Have you ever caught up with gripping stomach pain?
-Drinking a few sips of extraction obtained from coriander seeds, dill, caraway, fennel, and aniseed from your granny's kitchen spice-box perhaps would be the most effective carminative remedy for this ailment!
+Drinking a few sips of extraction obtained from coriander seeds, dill, caraway, fennel, and aniseed from your granny's kitchen spice box perhaps would be the most efficient carminative remedy for this ailment!

-Coriander is a small, hollow-stemmed plant in the Apiaceae family, in the genus: Coriandum.
-Its scientific name is Coriandum sativum.
-Pleasant, aromatic and spicy, its seeds have been found utility since ancient times in cooking as well as in various traditional medicines.
+Coriander is a small, hollow-stemmed plant in the Apiaceae family, in the genus: Coriandrum.
+Its scientific name is Coriandrum sativum.
+Pleasant, aromatic, and spicy, its seeds have been found in utility since ancient times in cooking as well as in various traditional medicines.

-Coriander seeds can be ready for harvest when the plant turn brown and its leaves begin to dry and fall.
+Coriander seeds can be ready for harvest when the plant turns brown, and its leaves begin to dry.
 Immature seeds are light green and taste bitter.
-To harvest, the crop is cut, tied in small bundles, and sun-dried for several days.
-Traditionally, to separate the seeds, either the sheaves are beaten with stick or a lightweight roller used to wear off the pods.
+To harvest cut the plants, tie them in small bundles, and dry under the sun for several days.
+Traditionally, to separate the seeds, the sheaves are either beaten with a stick or employ a lightweight roller to separate the pods.

-Coriander seeds possess many plant-derived chemical compounds that known to have been anti-oxidant, disease preventing, and health promoting properties.
+Coriander seeds possess many plant-derived chemical compounds that are known to have been anti-oxidant, disease-preventing, and health-promoting properties.

-The characteristic aromatic flavor of coriander seeds comes from their essential volatile oils and fatty acids.
+The unique aromatic flavor of coriander seeds comes from their essential volatile oils and fatty acids.
 Some important fatty acids in the dried seeds include petroselinic acid, linoleic acid (omega 6), oleic acid, and palmitic acid.
-In addition, the seeds contain essential oils such as linalool (68%), a-pinene (10%), geraniol, camphene, terpine etc. Together; these active principles are responsible for digestive, carminative, and anti-flatulent properties of the seeds.
+Also, the seeds contain essential oils such as linalool (68%), a-pinene (10%), geraniol, camphene, terpene, etc. Together; these active principles are responsible for the digestive, carminative, and anti-flatulent properties of the seeds.

 As in other spices, coriander is also rich in dietary fiber.
-100 g seeds provide 41.9 g of fiber.
-Much of this fiber is metabolically inert insoluble fiber, which helps increase bulk of the food by absorbing water throughout the digestive system and help easing constipation condition.
+100 g seeds provide 41.9 g of fiber, much of which is metabolically inert insoluble content.
+Dietary fiber increases the bulk of the food by absorbing water throughout the digestive system and thus aids in smooth bowel movements.

-In addition, dietary fibers bind to bile salts (produced from cholesterol) and decrease their re-absorption in colon, thus help lower serum LDL cholesterol levels.
-Together with flavonoid anti-oxidants, fiber composition of coriander helps protect colon mucusa from cancers.
+Moreover, dietary fibers bind to bile salts (produced from cholesterol) and decrease their re-absorption in the colon, thus helping lower serum LDL-cholesterol levels.
+Together with flavonoid antioxidants, the fiber composition of coriander helps protect colon mucosa from cancers.

 Furthermore, the seeds are the storehouse of many vital B-complex vitamins like thiamin, riboflavin, and niacin.

-Coriander seeds as well as its oil can be readily available in the markets year around.
-The seeds used as spice.
-Good-quality coriander seeds should release pleasant, slightly peppery flavor when squeezed between index and thumb fingers.
-In the store, buy whole seeds instead of coriander powder since, oftentimes it may contain adulterated spicy mix.
+Coriander seed, as well as its oil, can be readily available in the markets year-round.
+The seeds are used as a spice.
+Good-quality coriander seeds should release a pleasant, slightly peppery flavor when squeezed between index and thumb fingers.
+In the stores, buy whole seeds instead of coriander powder since it may contain an adulterated spicy mix.

-At home, store seeds in cool, dry, dark place, in airtight containers.
-This way, they keep well for many months and can be milled using a hand-mill whenever required.
-Ground or powdered coriander should be stored inside airtight containers and placed in the refrigerator.
-Use this spicy powder as early as possible since it loses its flavor rather quickly due to evaporation of essential oils.
+At home, store seeds in cool, dry, dark places, in airtight containers.
+This way, they keep well for many months and can be milled using a hand mill whenever required.
+Ground or powdered coriander should be stored in airtight containers and placed in the refrigerator.
+Use this spice powder as early as possible since it loses its flavor rather quickly because of the evaporation of essential oils.

 Dried coriander seeds are one of the common spice ingredients used worldwide.
-In general, completely dried seeds gently roasted under low flame just before milling in order to get fine powder.
-Roasting releases special aromatic compounds and essential oils in the seeds.
+In general, completely dried seeds are gently toasted under low flame just before milling to get a fine powder.
+Roasting brings out specific aromatic compounds and essential oils in the seeds.

 Here are some serving methods:

-Coriander seeds are used as flavoring agent in confectionary, stews, sausages, sweet breads, and cakes.
+Coriander seeds are used as flavoring agents in confectionery, stews, sausages, sweetbreads, and cakes.

 Russian dark rye bread, "Borodinsky bread" uses coriander seeds.